Skip to content

 Academic recognition

-1. For recognition of qualifications obtained abroad, applicants for doctoral studies should submit the following documents from 1–15 May, 5 p.m. to phd@ktu.lt.
+1. For recognition of qualifications obtained abroad, applicants for doctoral studies should submit the following documents on the set dates in the Regulations of Admission by e-mail phd@ktu.lt:

-• the application for the recognition of qualification together with a copy of the applicant’s passport;
+• the application for the recognition of qualification together with a copy of the valid applicant’s passport;

 • the bachelor’s diploma and diploma supplement;